blutorange/stltools/README.md

 Writes a simple stl file.

-    $ ruby 'save_stream_stl.rb' > /tmp/test.stl
+    $ ruby 'stltools.rb' > ./testfiles/writing_test.stl

 Reads a file and pretty prints it in utf-8 to stdout.

-    $ ruby 'save_stream_stl.rb' < /tmp/test.stl
+    $ ruby 'stltools.rb' < ./testfiles/writing_test.stl

-If everything works, you should see something like this:
+If everything works out, you should see something like this:

 ![cli output](test_output.png?raw=true "cli output")